JustinGOSSES/justingosses-website/data/authors/default.md

 ### <a id="recent-talks"></a>Recent Talks

+November 2023, <a href="https://www.youtube.com/c/innersourcecommons">“How the InnerSource Programs Office working group can help you as someone responsible for InnerSource enterprise-wide“: InnerSource Summit</a>

 AGU 2019, <a href="https://t.co/ylV3EGSbLg?amp=1">Poster Presentation</a> – <a href="https://agu.confex.com/agu/fm19/meetingapp.cgi/Paper/617308">“Reusing Data and Metadata to Create New Metadata through Machine-learning & Other Programmatic Methods“</a>